Federer vs. Nadal: Which way will it go?

 Nadal also went five sets in the semifinals and even given his great powers of recovery, figures to be tired.
 Just how tired we'll find out.

 Nadal needed five hours to fend off an inspired Grigor Dimitrov, elevating his game when down two break points at 3-4, 15-40 in the fifth.
 It was another uplifting moment for Nadal, who earlier in the event ended a three-match losing streak in fifth sets by beating German prospect Alexander Zverev.
-He later saw off Wimbledon finalist Milos Raonic in the semis after the Canadian won their match in Brisbane two weeks ago.
+He later saw off Wimbledon finalist Milos Raonic in the quarterfinals after the Canadian won their match in Brisbane two weeks ago.

 Nadal won that 2009 final on the back of a five-hour win over Fernando Verdasco, but he was quick to point out he is now eight years older.